ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 ## dns_cache_update_period {#server-settings-dns_cache_update_period}

-The period (in seconds) of updating IP addresses stored in the ClickHouse internal DNS cache.
+The period of updating IP addresses stored in the ClickHouse internal DNS cache (in seconds).
 The update is performed asynchronously, in a separate system thread.

 **Default value**: 15.